-- 4.1.5 Reliability Coordinator - 4.1.6 Transmission Operator - 4.1.7 Transmission Owner - 4.2.
+- 4.2.
 Facilities: For the purpose of the requirements contained herein, the following Facilities, systems, and equipment owned by each Responsible Entity in 4.1 above are those to which these requirements are applicable.
-For requirements in this standard where a specific type of Facilities, system, or equipment or subset of Facilities, systems, and equipment are applicable, these are specified explicitly. - 4.2.1 Distribution Provider: One or more of the following Facilities, systems and equipment owned by the Distribution Provider for the protection or restoration of the BES: - 4.2.1.1 Each UFLS or UVLS System that: - 4.2.1.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.2.1.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.2.1.2 Each Remedial Action Scheme RAS where the Remedial Action Scheme RAS is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.2.2 Responsible Entities listed in 4.1 other than Distribution Providers: All BES Facilities. - 4.2.3 Exemptions: The following are exempt from Standard CIP-008-76: - 4.2.3.1 Cyber Assets Systems at Facilities regulated by the Canadian Nuclear Safety Commission.
+For requirements in this standard where a specific type of Facilities, system, or equipment or subset of Facilities, systems, and equipment are applicable, these are specified explicitly. - 4.2.1 Distribution Provider: One or more of the following Facilities, systems and equipment owned by the Distribution Provider for the protection or restoration of the BES: - 4.2.1.1 Each UFLS or UVLS System that: - 4.2.1.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.2.1.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.2.1.2 Each Remedial Action Scheme where the Remedial Action Scheme is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.2.2 Responsible Entities listed in 4.1 other than Distribution Providers: All BES Facilities. - 4.2.3 Exemptions: The following are exempt from Standard CIP-008-6: - 4.2.3.1 Cyber Assets at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Assets associated with communication networks and data communication links between discrete Electronic Security Perimeters.

-- Cyber Assets Systems associated with communication networks and data communication links between discrete Electronic Security Perimeters (ESP). - 4.2.3.2 Cyber Systems, associated with communication networks and data communication links, between the Cyber Systems providing confidentiality and integrity of an ESP. - The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
-Section 73.54. - 4.2.3.44.2.3.5 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.54.2.3.6 Responsible Entities that identify that they have no BES Cyber Systems (BES) categorized as high impact or medium impact according to the CIP-002 identification and categorization processes. - 4.3.
-"Applicable Systems": Each table has an "Applicable Systems" column to define the scope of systems to which a specific requirement part applies.
+- 4.2.3.3 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
+Section 73.54. - 4.2.3.4 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.5 Responsible Entities that identify that they have no BES Cyber Systems categorized as high impact or medium impact according to the CIP-002 identification and categorization processes.